TrueNASTrueNAS Nightly Development Documentation

 Preparing the Install File

-Physical hardware requires burning the TrueNAS SCALE installer to a device, typically a CD or removable USB device.
-This device is temporarily attached to the system to install TrueNAS SCALE to the system permanent boot device.
+Physical hardware requires burning the TrueNAS installer to a device, typically a CD or removable USB device.
+This device is temporarily attached to the system to install TrueNAS to the system permanent boot device.

 Writing the TrueNAS installer to a USB stick on Linux